What are the top illustration schools in Oklahoma for 2022?

 University of Central Oklahoma is accredited by the Higher Learning Commission (HLC).
 In addition to the main campus in Edmond, Oklahoma and the Academy of Contemporary Music at the University of Central Oklahoma in Oklahoma City, Oklahoma, UCO has downtown locations at Carnegie Center and Santa Fe Plaza.
 Founded in 1890 as the Territorial Normal School, University of Central Oklahoma is home to 15,000 students served by 450 full-time faculty and 500 adjunct faculty.
 Around 119 undergraduate areas of study are available along with and 80 graduate programs.

 3. Oklahoma Christian University, Oklahoma City, Oklahoma

-The Division of Fine and Performing Arts at Oklahoma Christian University (OC) houses the College of Humanities and Bible, home to the Graphic Design Program.
-While most of the Art and Design Programs offer opportunities to study Illustration, Graphic Design is the only OC program with an Illustration and Fine Arts Emphasis.
+The College of Humanities and Bible at Oklahoma Christian University (OC) houses the Division of Fine and Performing Arts, home to the Graphic Design Program.
+While most of the Art and Design Programs at Oklahoma Christian University provide opportunities to study Illustration, Graphic Design is the only program at OC with an Illustration and Fine Arts Specialization.